pnetlabrepo/ishare2/README.md

 After a few seconds, the upgrade will be done.

 Note: This upgrade does not use ishare2:
-It just downloads the upgrade.sh file from this repository and executes it using the same instructions described in the PNETLab Official website ["How to Upgrade PNETLab?
+It just downloads the upgrade.sh file from this repository and executes it using the same instructions as described in the PNETLab Official website ["How to Upgrade PNETLab?
 Section 2.
 PNETLab can not connect to Internet."](https://pnetlab.com/pages/documentation?slug=how-to-upgrade-pnetlab)

 ### Known Limitations